microsoft/Validate-DCB/README.md

 ## Configuration File

 Regardless of the scenario, you need a configuration file to define the expected configuration on your systems.
-You can use one of the example configurations or create your own.
-With Validate-DCB v2.1 we recommend using the -LaunchUI cmdlet (default) to create the configuration for you.
+Validate-DCB then checks that each system matches the expected configuration.
+With Validate-DCB v2.1 we recommend using the user interface to create the configuration for you.
+To do this, run ```Validate-DCB``` without parameters.
 For more information on customizing your own file, please see: [Customize your Config](Examples)

-## Running the Initiate
+## Running Validate-DCB

-Once you have chosen a configuration file, you're ready to begin testing.
-To begin testing, run the initiate.ps1 PowerShell script.
-We recommend using Visual Studio Code as their is a rich debugging experience available.
+To begin testing, complete the wizard mentioned in the previous section or run ```Validate-DCB -ConfigFilePath <Path to your configuration file>.ps1``` if you have an existing configuration file you wish to use.

+Additionally, you can connect Validate-DCB with your Azure Automation account to first deploy the configuration (then validate).

 > :information_source: ****Note:****
-> For full parameter help use: ```Get-Help .\Initiate.ps1```
+> For full parameter help use: ```Get-Help Validate-DCB```

-Here are a few tips on the parameters of the initiate.
+Here are a few tips on the parameters of the parameters.

 | Parameter | Description |
 |-----------|-------------|